My Car Key went through the Washing Machine

 Replace the battery and test the key

 The time has come.
 Nervous?
 I was.
-Place the battery back in and test the key to see if it works and with any luck you're away again.
+Place the battery (a new battery if you have one) back in and test the key to see if it works and with any luck you will be on the road again.
 If not well it was worth a try.

 Not all key remotes have replaceable batteries